roots/bedrock/README.md

 Screencast ($): [Deploying WordPress with Capistrano](http://roots.io/screencasts/deploying-wordpress-with-capistrano/)

+#### DB Syncing

+Bedrock doesn't come with anything by default to do DB syncing yet.
+The best option is to use WP-CLI.

+[@lavmeiker](https://github.com/lavmeiker) has a nice Capistrano WP-CLI wrapper plugin to make this even easier. [capistrano-wpcli](https://github.com/lavmeiker/capistrano-wpcli) offers the following commands (and more):

+* Sync DB: `cap production wpcli:db:push` and `cap production wpcli:db:pull`
+* Sync uploads: `cap production wpcli:uploads:rsync:push` and `cap production wpcli:uploads:rsync:pull`

 #### Don't want it?

 You will lose the one-command deploys and built-in integration with Composer.
 Another deploy method will be needed as well.